 In the afternoon, stop into Gallery One Seventeen to see beautiful Bermuda landscape paintings, and Crisson & Hind African Gallery featuring intricate stone sculptures by Zimbabwean artists.
 Shop eclectic gifts and clothing curated personally by owner Nicole Golden at Urban Cottage and delicate jewellery inspired by the island’s pink sand at Alexandra Mosher Studio Jewellery Just around the corner, stop into Della Valle to be fitted for a gorgeous bejewelled pair of soft leather sandals custom-made for your feet.

 Enjoy a pre-dinner sunset cruise from Albuoy’s Point, then head to Barracuda Grill – the only DiRoNa-rated restaurant on the island – for fresh seafood, suckling pig and their signature gingerbread toffee pudding.
 Or, indulge in the old-world charm and attentive service of Ascots.
-Afterward, enjoy craft cocktails at the speakeasy-style Yours Truly on picturesque Chancery Lane.
+Afterward, enjoy craft cocktails on the harbourfront at The Birdcage on lively Front Street.

 Gardens, Historic Sites & Island Hideaways